 Note: Funding for specific SLC support needs will be prioritized by the Alumni & Volunteer Corporation in coordination with the chapter's leadership, the Chapter Counselor, the Faculty Fellow, the Graduate Scholar, the SLC mentor, and SigEp staff, as deemed necessary.

-Ron Clary Chapter Leadership Endowment
+VA Kappa Ron Clary Chapter Leadership Endowment

 This is an endowed fund (2020) for the specific purpose of increasing the participation undergraduate members of the chapter in leadership training events offered by Sigma Phi Epsilon Fraternity regional and national leadership programs to include: bi-annual Grand Chapter Conclave, Carlson Leadership Academy, Ruck Leadership Institute, Tragos Quest to Greece, and Life After College.
 While this fund is endowed, the greater this fund is the better capacity the chapter has to send more undergraduate leaders to these development events.
+As an endowment, these funds are invested and provide an available amount each fiscal year based on the Foundation's spending policy.

 It was Ron’s wish that scholarships be awarded annually to Virginia Kappa brothers, with the funds to be used to attend these leadership training events.
 Ron wished the recipients be somebody like himself, a leader, an athlete, an average academic student, paid his own way through college (or a portion) and a “brother’s brother”.

-Frank Booze, III Memorial Scholarship
+VA Kappa Frank Booze III Memorial Scholarship Endowment

 This scholarship is given in memory and honor of Brother Booze, who was the first of our brotherhood to pass away.
 This is an endowed fund (2021) to provide an annual academic scholarship to a deserving sophomore, junior or senior undergraduate member of Virginia Kappa that exemplifies the overall spirit of brotherhood and fraternity.
 The alumni brothers are pleased to offer a $1,000 scholarship in recognition of high academic achievement and personification of the ideals of SigEp.
+As an endowment, these funds are invested and provide an available amount each fiscal year based on the Foundation's spending policy.

-The Balanced Man Scholarship
+VA Kappa Balanced Man Scholarship

 There is no requirement of joining the fraternity in order to be eligible to apply or win the scholarship.
-The application deadline is in early Fall 2022 and it only takes 15 minutes to apply!
+The application deadline is in early Fall 2025 and it only takes 15 minutes to apply!